nunososorio/Reduce.Streamlit.App/README.md

 If you find this application useful in your research, please consider citing:

-function test() {
 console.log("Garma, L. D., & Osório, N. S. (Submitted).
 Demystifying Dimensionality Reduction Techniques in the 'Omics' Era: A Practical Approach for Biological Science Students.

 1Breast Cancer Clinical Research Unit, Centro Nacional de Investigaciones Oncológicas – CNIO, Madrid, SpainKarolinska Institutet, Laboratory of Molecular Neurobiology, Department of Medical Biochemistry and Biophysics, Stockholm, Sweden

 2Life and Health Sciences Research Institute (ICVS), School of Medicine, University of Minho, Portugal and ICVS/3B’s –PT Government Associate Laboratory, Braga, Portugal

 *Corresponding authors: leonardo.garma@cnio.eski.se, nosorio@med.uminho.pt
-");
-}
+")

 ## License
 This project is licensed under the terms of the MIT license.
 For more information, please see the LICENSE file.